Cheng-Lin-Li/MachineLearning/NeuralNetwork/README.md

 ## This is an implementation of Neural Network Algorithm in Python 3

-## Machine Learning Algorithm: Neural Network Algorithm.
+## Machine Learning Algorithm: Neural Network Algorithm

 ## Implementation features:
 The neural network support multiple layers with multiple dimensions input and one dimension output.